tmeyer01/tmeyer01/README.md

 - 👋 Hi, I’m @tmeyer01
-- 👀 I’m interested in ... learning how to code cause its sick
+- 👀 I’m interested in ... coding because you know ABC always be coding
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ...
 Whatever Ill bring the hype
 - 📫 How to reach me ... @BWebdev